|(it’s a fraction)|

 White blood cells

-Eosinophils are less motile but longer lived, and phagocytose larger parasites.
+Eosinophils are longer lived.
+They phagocytose larger parasites.

-Lymphocytes originate in the bone marrow but mature in the lymph nodes, thymus and spleen before returning to the circulation.
+Produced in the bone marrow but mature in the lymph nodes, thymus and spleen.

 Lymphocytes are critical components of the immune system and are of three main forms:

-and natural killer (NK) cells which kill infected or cancerous cells.
+- Natural killer (NK) cells – kill infected / cancerous cells.

-Monocytes are phagocytes but larger and longer lived than granulocytes.
+phagocytic in nature but are larger and longer lived than granulocytes.

-Macrophages form the reticuloendothelial system in liver, spleen and lymph nodes.
+They form the reticuloendothelial system RES in liver, spleen and lymph nodes.
 Apart from regular phagocytosis, these help clear dead cell debris also.